pragyaPS/Notes/JS/Nodejs.md

 Assertion library - does the actual comparisons in your test Mocks + Spies - tools to help you test your code without testing other code or actually running your code (mock out api calls, check to see if an internal function was called)

+####
+specifying type: "module" tells node js that the project is using es module format instead of commonjs format

+**morgan** (express's logging middleware) library is used for logging in express js